Shady Alsuleiman: Background

 In April 2018, Alsuleiman was banned from entering the Kingdom of Denmark to stop him from spreading his views there.
 He was the 14th addition to a list of foreign religious preachers which are barred from entering by the Ministry of Immigration and Integration.

 Views

 In 2013, Alsuleiman spoke of what he called the "evil of homosexuality", making broad statements regarding HIV and AIDS disease.”

 Alsuleiman filed defamation charges against Newscorp in 2017 regarding claims he preached homophobia and hatred towards women and minorities.
-In 2018 it was announced that Alsuleiman had won the case; Newscorp were ordered to pay costs and remove the articles which made the defamatory claims.
+In 2018, it was reported that Alsuleiman had won the case; Newscorp were ordered to pay costs and remove the articles which made the defamatory claims.

 Alsuleiman has signed a Muslim community letter condemning “all forms of intimidation and abuse targeting women”.
 He has been featured in online videos both supporting Sharia Law and respecting woman.

 Controversies

 In February 2009, a Fairfax journalist was ejected from the Lakemba Mosque during an event, during which, Fairfax later reported that Anwar al-Awlaki spoke via phone link.
 The director of the mosque told Fairfax journalists that Alsuleiman was in charge of organising evening youth events at the time of the sermon.

 In 2014 Alsuleiman spoke at Park View Academy, a Birmingham UK secondary school claimed to be at the centre of Operation Trojan Horse.
 Alsuleiman told the pupils, "Give victory to Muslims in Afghanistan… Give victory to all the Mujahideen all over the world.
 Oh Allah, prepare us for the jihad".
 A subsequent Department for Education, Education Funding Agency (EFA) report said that there was a breach of standards at the school which had allowed, "Sheikh Shady Al-Suleiman, known to extol extremist views (e.g. stoning of adulterers), to address the students".
 A newspaper report said Asuleiman had only talked about "time management".

 In June 2016, Alsuleiman participated in an Iftar dinner at Kirribilli House hosted by the Prime Minister.
 The Prime Minister said he would not have invited Alsuleiman had he known of his position regarding homosexuals.
 Alsuleiman said he did not hold radical anti-gay views.
 Australia's Grand Mufti, Ibrahim Abu Mohamed has repudiated Malcolm Turnbull's position on this issue, saying Islam has a, "longstanding" position on homosexuality" which "no person can ever change".
 He said that any attempt to call out its teachings could lead to radicalisation.